-Inquiry Series: Why Should I Build a Classroom Community of Inquiry?
+Inquiry Series, Part 1: Why Should I Build a Classroom Community of Inquiry?

 “Identifying problematic situations within the curriculum, posing questions, researching, and reporting depend on and foster a community of inquiry.” –(John Barell, Problem-based Learning: An Inquiry Approach)

 STEM, STEAM, Problem-Based Learning, Next Generation Science Standards, the National Council of Teachers of Mathematics, and the International Baccalaureate (IB), among many other groups, have identified inquiry-based learning as essential to creating curious learners that act to solve problems.
 The Harvard Graduate School of Education’s Project Zero asks this important question, “What type of learning is relevant for these students in this moment and in the future?”
 This question is learner-focused and is a great companion question to countless mission statements of schools near and far.
 For these reasons, we can explore using it to frame our wonderings of why major educational initiatives and organizations should subscribe to an inquiry approach to teaching and learning.

 Our first stop in exploring is to take a brief look at what our students will be doing in a community of inquiry.
 The IB’s document, PYP: From Principles into Practice, has a robust list of student actions for indicators of inquiry-based learning.
 Learners engaged in inquiry-based learning are:

 Making connections between previous learning and current learning